bachld97/Article_EZ002/README.md

     }
 ```

-But what if we need a similar feature for a movie or podcast?
+However, what if we need a similar feature for a movie or podcast?
 A user can pause it and continue watching on the next day.
 It can be not enough time to download the whole file with *AVAssetExportSession*.
 So here we have *AVAssetResourceLoaderDelegate*.
 It can help us to implement similar logic as provides exporter and even more.

 Let's dive in it to understand how does it work, and how we can use it.
 Now we will talk about basics and a simple clone of the exporter.
 This example is not the optimal way.
 In the next article, we implement more interesting logic with *AVAssetResourceLoaderDelegate*.